rahultumpala/rahultumpala.github.io/_posts/010-right-mountain.md

 Why?

 The human mind craves perfection, you give yourself a relaxed deadline because you want to truly achieve something without cutting any corners.
 As sincere as you are, you devote your time and energy into the procedure and to truly cut no corners you study things in great depth, presuming you have enough time to reach your short-term goal.
 What happens when you study something in great depth?
 Naturally, you build a likeness towards it.
 It's a good thing.
-But, more often than not, one finds themselves going down a rabbit hole of their branching interests.
-Doing a deep dive of something you needed to learn to achieve something else, often throws you out of track.
+However, one usually finds themselves going down a rabbit hole of their branching interests.
+Doing a deep dive of something you needed to learn to achieve something else, often throws you off track.

 Consider the example: it is your goal to run for an hour and you need to build up stamina for it.
 You consider swimming as it helps in building stamina, here the intent must be to swim in order to gain stamina but not to be better at swimming.
-Becoming better at swimming is a consequence of your training to build up stamina but building up stamina should not be a consequence of becoming a better swimmer because your goal is to run, not to swim.
+Becoming better at swimming is a consequence of your training to build up stamina but building up stamina should not be a consequence of becoming a better swimmer, because your goal is to run, not to swim.

 The difference is consciousness, you need to be conscious of your long-term goals at all times, else it is easy to misalign your objectives.

 The below picture depicts this idea.